gkwa/manyeast/bluewhispers/README.md

 Motivation:

-creating dagger module and testing it locally
+create a dagger module and test it locally

 requires creating this heirarachy: